If You Don’t Remember These 27 Consumer Products, It’s Because They Flopped

 Bic is a company that is well-known for its line of disposable razors, lighters, and pens.
 When the company released underwear, most consumers didn’t understand why and passed.

-More failed products that probably looked good on paper but kids just didn’t understand the packaging or its instructions.
-Opening a box of cereal and pouring cold fresh milk in a bowl is so much easier and Kellogg’s later realized this.
+More failed products that probably looked good on paper, but kids just didn’t understand the packaging or its instructions.
+Opening a box of cereal and pouring cold, fresh milk into a bowl is so much easier, and Kellogg’s later realized this.

 If you love licking your fingers after eating Cheetos, you would think this product would be great.
 Unfortunately, it apparently didn’t even taste like Cheetos.

-Sure, yogurt is a growing product category but when you’re a company that publishes 58 editions and distributes them to more than 100 countries, then Cosmopolitan should stick to what it does best.
-They did try to sell their own brand of yogurt but lackluster sales caused them to pull their failed products off shelves after only 18 months.
+Sure, yogurt is a growing product category, but when you’re a company that publishes 58 editions and distributes them to more than 100 countries, then Cosmopolitan should stick to what it does best.
+They did try to sell their own brand of yogurt, but lackluster sales caused them to pull their failed products off the shelves after only 18 months.

-In the 90’s, people were were obsessed with clear products.
+In the 90s, people were obsessed with clear products.
 Clear soap, see-through phones, and transparent soft drinks.
-Pepsi jumped onto the bandwagon by offering Crystal Pepsi but it didn’t last long.
+Pepsi jumped onto the bandwagon by offering Crystal Pepsi, but it didn’t last long.

 27 Failed Products - Microsoft Bob.